And Merry Christmas!!

 You’ll notice several nativities.
 We have them scattered all over the house.
 They are little helpful reminders to keep the real reason for this celebration in mind.
 It really is easy to get lost in greenery, glitz, and gifts.

 We love to entertain.
 During my recent flurry of decorating and picture-taking we were preparing to host our small group.
 Though our home is small, we manage to extend our table to seat many people.
 That’s the beauty of a combined living and dining room.
 Or as I like to call it….a great room.

-Over the years, my husband and I have often bought some bit of Christmas decor for our home instead of exchanging gifts.
+Over the years, my husband and I have often bought Christmas decor for our home instead of exchanging gifts.
 The print over the piano and the large white nativity are two very special purchases.

 Christmas has always been our favorite holiday.
 My dad loved decorating for Christmas and everything about it.
 I am so grateful for the many great memories I have of Christmases past.
 I guess my love of decorating is a way of celebrating those happy memories each year, as well.

 Aside from the free greens that we picked up at Lowe’s in a nearby town, a dollar pack of tiny red glass balls used to decorate the ivy and book page trees, and the $5 spent on Paperwhite bulbs, everything comes from my stash, or from the garden, or field.
 My husband and I lost our jobs a few years ago.
 He’s been back at work for the past year, but things will be tight for a long while to come.
 I’ve enjoyed the challenge of being creative with the things I have.
 It takes longer.
 But, it’s been fun and satisfying.